RbiSearchHeader

 D. Definition of deposits, Eligible / Ineligible Institutions to accept deposits and Related Matters

 Yes, nomination facility is available to the depositors of NBFCs.
-The Rules for nomination facility are provided for in section 45QB of the Reserve Bank of India Act, 1934.
-Non-Banking Financial Companies have been advised to adopt the Banking Companies (Nomination) Rules, 1985 made under Section 45ZA of the Banking Regulation Act, 1949.
-Accordingly, depositor/s of NBFCs are permitted to nominate one person to whom the NBFC can return the deposit in the event of the death of the depositor/s.
-NBFCs are advised to accept nominations made by the depositors in the form similar to one specified under the said rules, viz Form DA 1 for the purpose of nomination, and Form DA2 and DA3 for cancellation of nomination and change of nomination respectively.
+The Rules for nomination facility are provided for in Section 45QB of the RBI Act, 1934.
+NBFCs have been advised to adopt the Banking Companies (Nomination) Rules, 1985 made under Section 45ZA of the Banking Regulation Act, 1949.
+Accordingly, depositor/s of NBFCs are permitted to nominate a person to whom the NBFC can return the deposit in the event of the death of the depositor/s.
+NBFCs are advised to accept nominations made by the depositors in the form similar to one specified under the said rules, viz., Form DA 1 for the purpose of nomination, and Form DA2 and DA3 for cancellation of nomination and change of nomination respectively.

-NBFCs that ought to have sought registration from RBI but are functioning without doing so are committing a breach of law.
+NBFCs that ought to have sought registration from the Reserve Bank but are functioning without doing so are committing a breach of law.
 Such companies are liable for action as envisaged under the RBI Act, 1934.
-To identify such entities, RBI has multiple sources of information.
-These include market intelligence, complaints received from affected parties, industry sources, and exception reports submitted by statutory auditors in terms of Non-Banking Financial Companies Auditor’s Report (Reserve Bank) Directions, 2008.
-Further, the State Level Co-ordination Committees (SLCC) is convened by RBI in all the States/UTs on quarterly basis.
+To identify such entities, the Reserve Bank has multiple sources of information.
+These include market intelligence, complaints received from affected parties, industry sources, and exception reports submitted by statutory auditors in terms of Master Direction - Non-Banking Financial Companies Auditor’s Report (Reserve Bank) Directions, 2016 (as amended from time to time).
+Further, the State Level Co-ordination Committees (SLCC) is convened by the Reserve Bank in all the States/UTs on quarterly basis.
 The SLCC is now chaired by the Chief Secretary/ Administrator of the concerned State/UT and has, as its members, apart from the Reserve Bank, the Regional Directorate of the MCA/ ROC, local unit of SEBI, NHB, Registrar of Chits, ICAI, Economic Intelligence Unit of the State Police and officials from Law and Home Ministries of the State Government.
 As all the relevant financial sector regulators and enforcement agencies participate in the SLCC, it is possible to quickly share the information and agree on an effective course of action to be taken against entities indulging in unauthorized and suspect businesses involving funds mobilization from public.

 No. Proprietorship and partnership concerns are un-incorporated bodies.
-Hence they are prohibited under the RBI Act 1934 from accepting public deposits.
+Hence, they are prohibited under the RBI Act 1934 from accepting public deposits.
+Such unincorporated entities, if found accepting public deposits, are liable for penal action under the Act.

 It depends on whether the money is received as advance for delivering jewellery at a future date or whether the money is received with a promise to return the same with interest.
 The money accepted by Jewellery shops in instalments for the purpose of delivering jewellery at the end of the period of contract is not deposit.
 It will amount to acceptance of deposits if in return for the money received, the jewellery shop promises to return the principal amount along with interest.

-Such unincorporated entities, if found accepting public deposits, are liable for criminal action.
-Further NBFCs are prohibited by RBI from associating with any unincorporated bodies.
-If NBFCs associate themselves with proprietorship/partnership firms accepting deposits in contravention of RBI Act, they are also liable to be prosecuted under criminal law or under the Protection of Interest of Depositors (in Financial Establishments) Act, if passed by the State Governments.
+NBFCs are prohibited by the Reserve Bank from associating with any unincorporated bodies.
+If NBFCs associate themselves with unincorporated entities which are accepting deposits in contravention of RBI Act, they are also liable for penal action under the Act, or action under the Protection of Interest of Depositors (in Financial Establishments) Act, or the Banning of Unregulated Deposit Schemes Act, 2019, as applicable.

 E. Depositor Protection Issues